 - 3.1.
-It is the responsibility of students who bring handheld technology, such as mobile phones/laptops/iDevices etc., to school to abide by the guidelines outlined in this document. - 3.2.
-Permission to have handheld technology, such as mobile phones/laptops/iDevices, tablets etc., at school while under the school's supervision is based on the initial school agreement provided by the classroom teacher as well as the board's Digital Citizenship Policy.
+It is the responsibility of students who bring handheld technology to school to abide by the guidelines outlined in this document. - 3.2.
+Permission to have handheld technology at school while under the school's supervision is based on the initial school agreement provided by the classroom teacher as well as the board's Digital Citizenship Policy.
 The school or the parents/guardians may revoke approval at any time.